Azumaya algebras and canonical components: Integral models and Theorems and

 \subsection{Ramification at codimension one points.}

-Suppose that $O$ is a Dedekind ring of characteristic $0$ with fraction field $L$ and that $C$ is a regular projective curve over $L$.
-By enlarging $L$ if necessary we can assume that $C$ is geometrically irreducible over $L$.
-The theory of integral models implies that there is a regular projective curve $\mathcal{C}$ over $O$ such that $C$ is isomorphic to $\mathcal{C} \otimes_O L$.
+Suppose that $O$ is a Dedekind ring of characteristic $0$ with fraction field ${k}$ and that $C$ is a regular projective curve over ${k}$.
+By enlarging ${k}$ if necessary we can assume that $C$ is geometrically irreducible over ${k}$.
+In other words, by passing to a certain extension and taking an irreducible component, we can assume that $C$ remains irreducible in an algebraic closure of ${k}$.
+The theory of integral models implies that there is a regular projective curve $\mathcal{C}$ over $O$ such that $C$ is isomorphic to $\mathcal{C} \otimes_O {k}$.

 Such $\mathcal{C}$ are not unique.
 However, there are always $\mathcal{C}$ that are relatively minimal in the sense that any proper morphism $\mathcal{C} \to \mathcal{C}'$ to another regular projective model $\mathcal{C}'$ of $C$ must be an isomorphism.
 If $C$ has positive genus, then all relatively minimal models are isomorphic.
 Finally, suppose $\mathcal{D}$ is any regular projective scheme over $O$ whose function field $k(\mathcal{D})$ is isomorphic to $k(C)$.
-Then the general fiber $\mathcal{D} \otimes_O L$ is a regular projective curve over $L$ with function field $k(C)$.
-This forces $\mathcal{D} \otimes_O L$ to be isomorphic to $C$ over $L$.
+Then the general fiber $\mathcal{D} \otimes_O {k}$ is a regular projective curve over ${k}$ with function field $k(C)$.
+This forces $\mathcal{D} \otimes_O {k}$ to be isomorphic to $C$ over ${k}$.